 - A number can only occur once in a 3x3 square.

-The rules of classical Sudoku imply that some of the numbers are already fixed at the beginning.
-This makes it easier to analyze the grid and calculate what values are missing.
-The number of empty cells and numbers depends on the difficulty of the puzzle.
-The harder the level, the fewer filled cells (and you will have to use special techniques that will help you fill the whole grid quickly and accurately).
+The rules of classical Sudoku mean that some of the numbers are already fixed at the beginning.
+This makes it easier to analyse the grid and work out what values are missing.
+The number of empty cells and numbers depends on how challenging you want the puzzle to be.
+The more challenging the level, the fewer cells are filled in (so you'll need to use specific techniques to fill the whole grid quickly and accurately).

 Sudoku tips and strategies

-There are several solution methods and techniques that will allow you to solve Sudoku quickly and without corrections!
-The techniques will be useful for beginners and experienced players alike.
+There are a few different ways to solve Sudoku quickly and without making any corrections!
+These techniques are useful for both beginners and experienced players.

-If you want to learn how to solve complex levels, we strongly recommend that you study these techniques and start using them when solving Sudoku.
+If you want to learn how to tackle more challenging levels, we really recommend that you study these techniques and start using them when you're solving Sudoku.